Orval Faubus: Faubus-style politics

 Faubus was elected governor to six two-year terms and hence served for twelve years.
 He maintained a defiant, populist image, while he shifted toward a less confrontational stance with the federal government, particularly during the administrations of Presidents John F. Kennedy and Lyndon B. Johnson, with each of whom he remained cordial, and both of whom carried Arkansas.

 In the 1956 general election, Faubus, having already beaten Jim Johnson, overwhelmed GOP candidate Roy Mitchell, later the GOP state chairman from Hot Springs, 321,797 (80.7%) to 77,215 (19.4%).
 In 1958, he defeated Republican George W. Johnson of Greenwood in Sebastian County by drawing 82.5% of the votes.

-In 1960, Faubus defeated Attorney General Bruce Bennett in the Democratic gubernatorial primary, then crushed the Republican choice, Henry M. Britt, an attorney from Hot Springs, to secure reelection.
-Faubus polled 292,064 votes (69.2%) to Britt's 129,921 (30.8%).
-In the presidential election contest, however, Democrat John F. Kennedy won Arkansas over the Republican Richard M. Nixon by less than expected.
-Britt was later a circuit judge in Garland County from 1967 to 1983.

 In 1962, Faubus broke with the White Citizens' Councils and other groups, who preferred, but did not officially endorse, U.S. Representative Dale Alford in that year's gubernatorial primary.
 Faubus cast himself as a moderate, he completely ignored the race issue during the 1962 election campaign, and barely secured a majority over Alford, McMath, and three other candidates.
 He then handily defeated the Republican Willis Ricketts, a then 37-year-old pharmacist from Fayetteville in the general election.

 While Faubus was still shunned by black leaders, he nevertheless won a large percent of the black vote.
 In 1964, when he defeated the Republican Winthrop Rockefeller by a 57–43 percent margin, Faubus won 81 percent of the black vote.
 He even collected a share of the base Republican vote from the conservative party members who had sided with former Republican state chairman William L. Spicer of Fort Smith, an intraparty rival of Rockefeller.

 1960 presidential election

-During the 1960 presidential election, at a secret meeting held in a rural lodge near Dayton, Ohio, the National States Rights Party (NSRP) nominated Orval Faubus for President and retired U.S. Navy Rear Admiral John G. Crommelin of Alabama for Vice President.
+During the 1960 presidential election, at a secret meeting held in a rural lodge near Dayton, Ohio, the National States' Rights Party (NSRP) nominated Orval Faubus for President and retired U.S. Navy rear admiral John G. Crommelin of Alabama for Vice President.
 Faubus, however, did not campaign on this ticket actively, and won only 0.07% of the vote (best in his native Arkansas: 6.76%), losing to the John F. Kennedy and Lyndon B. Johnson ticket.

+In 1961, Faubus denounced the NSRP for having described the Eichmann trial as a "giant propaganda hoax."
+Faubus said he had first-hand experience with German atrocities and that his own unit, the 35th Infantry Division, had viewed some of the evidence of Eichmann's crimes.
+He dismissed defenders of Adolf Eichmann as either "misguided fools or deliberate liars."